ADA - Americans with Disabilities Act

 U.S. Access Board

 The U.S. Access Board is an independent Federal agency devoted to accessibility for people with disabilities.
-It develops and maintains accessibility guidelines for buildings, facilities, and transit vehicles and provides technical assistance and training on these guidelines.
-The ADA Accessibility Guidelines (ADAAG) serve as the basis of standards issued by the departments of Justice (DOJ) and Transportation (DOT) to enforce the law.
-The building guidelines cover places of public accommodation, commercial facilities, and State and local government facilities.
+It develops and maintains accessibility guidelines and Standards for buildings, facilities, and transit vehicles and provides technical assistance and training on these guidelines and Standards.
+The Access Board also develops guidance on Accessible Public-Right-of-Way, and other key areas of public life.
+The Architectural Barriers Act which applies to Federal facilities, is enforced by the U.S. Access Board.
+On September 15, 2010 the DOJ adopted the 2010 ADA Standards to apply to Title II and Title III entities.
+The Standards developed by the Access Board cover places of public accommodation, commercial facilities, and State and local government facilities.
 The vehicle guidelines address buses, vans, a variety of rail vehicles, trams, and other modes of public transportation.
-Regulations issued by DOJ and DOT contain standards based on ADAAG and provide important information on which buildings and facilities are subject to the standards.
+Regulations for facilities issued by DOJ and DOT reference the currently adopted ADA Standards.

 For more information about matters related to the Access Board, contact the U.S. Access Board: